Appl3Kitti3/1800_202230_BBY25/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application is designed to provide a collection of stress-soothing features for the user.
+It includes a quote library, music library, focus timers, journal, and a meme gallery.
-	* Hi I am Teddy D. I am excited about this project because we are developing applications for users!
-    * Hi my name is Cheryl.
-I'm excited about this project because it's a chance to create something new.
-    * Hi im Aric

 ## Technologies
 Technologies used for this project: